 Instructors: Our qualified, creative, and talented instructors are trained through the US Sailing Instructor’s Program, with a US Sailing Certificate.

 All instructors are required to have First-Aid and CPR certifications.
 Instructors will cover elements of Small Boat Sailing Skills, such as understanding rigging, wind directions, tacking, jibing, capsize/recovery, knot tying, rules of the road, racing and more!

 Morning Class: The Beginner Sailor will learn parts of the boat, sailing terminology, the basics of sailing, wind direction, how to tack and jibe, basic rules of the road, how to care for their boat, and communication through team work.
 Must be at least age 8 before our season starts.

 Afternoon Class: The Intermediate and Advanced Sailor will focus on advanced boat handling skills, racing tactics, sportsmanship, seamanship, self-discipline, and respect for one another.
-Must not be over the age of 16 by September 1st 2019.

 Students may register for both morning and afternoon classes, however, please note that there is no program engagement or supervision provided during the break between classes.